-For the visualisation of the position of pyrrolizidine alkaloids in respect to the training data set we have applied t-distributed stochastic neighbor embedding (t-SNE, Maaten and Hinton (2008)) for MolPrint2D and PaDEL descriptors. t-SNE maps each high-dimensional object (chemical) to a two-dimensional point, maintaining the high-dimensional distances of the objects.
-Similar objects are represented by nearby

-- 254 points and dissimilar objects are represented by distant points. - 255 Figure 3 shows the t-SNE of pyrrolizidine alkaloids (PA) and the mutagenicity training - data in MP2D space (Tanimoto/Jaccard similarity). - 257 Figure 4 shows the t-SNE of pyrrolizidine alkaloids (PA) and the mutagenicity training - data in PaDEL space (Euclidean similarity).
+- 244 Training data and pyrrolizidine alkaloids were visualised with t-distributed stochastic - neighbor embedding (t-SNE, Maaten and Hinton (2008)) for MolPrint2D and PaDEL - descriptors. t-SNA maps each high-dimensional object (chemical) to a two-dimensional - point.
+Similar objects are represented by nearby points and dissimilar objects are repre- - 248 sented by distant points. - Figure 3 shows the t-SNE of pyrrolizidine alkaloids (PA) and the mutagenicity training - 250 data in MP2D space (Tanimoto/Jaccard similarity). - 251 Figure 4 shows the t-SNE of pyrrolizidine alkaloids (PA) and the mutagenicity training - data in PaDEL space (Euclidean similarity).

-259 Discussion
+Discussion

-260 Data
+254 Data

-A new training dataset for Salmonella mutagenicity was created from three different sources (Kazius, McGuire, and Bursi (2005), Hansen et al. (2009), EFSA (2016)).
-It contains 8309 unique chemical structures, which is according to our knowledge the largest public mutagenicity dataset presently available.
-The new training data can be downloaded from https://git.in-silico.ch/mutagenicity-paper/data/mutagenicity.csv.
+- 255 A new training dataset for Salmonella mutagenicity was created from three different - sources (Kazius, McGuire, and Bursi (2005), Hansen et al. (2009), EFSA (2016)).
+It con- - tains 8309 unique chemical structures, which is according to our knowledge the largest - 258 public mutagenicity dataset presently available.
+The new training data can be down- - loaded from https://git.in-silico.ch/mutagenicity-paper/data/mutagenicity.csv.

-266 Model performance
+260 Model performance

-Table 1, Table 2, Table 3 and Figure 2 show that the standard lazar algorithm (with

-MP2D fingerprints) give the most accurate crossvalidation results.
-R Random Forests,

-Support Vector Machines and Tensorflow models have similar accuracies with balanced

-270 sensitivity (true position rate) and specificity (true negative rate). lazar models with ability of the Ames test (80-85% according to Benigni and Giuliani (1988)), especially for predictions with high confidence (84%).
-This is a clear indication that in-silico predictions can be as reliable as the bioassays, if the compounds are close to the applicability domain.
-This conclusion is also supported by our analysis of lazar lowest observed
+- Table 1, Table 2, Table 3 and Figure 2 show that the standard lazar algorithm (with - 262 MP2D fingerprints) give the most accurate crossvalidation results.
+R Random Forests, - Support Vector Machines and Tensorflow models have similar accuracies with balanced sensitivity (true position rate) and specificity (true negative rate). lazar models with PaDEL descriptors have low sensitivity and R Deep Learning models have low specificity.
+265 The accuracy of lazar in-silico predictions are comparable to the interlaboratory vari-266 ability of the Ames test (80-85\% according to Benigni and Giuliani (1988)), especially for 267 predictions with high confidence (84%).
+This is a clear indication that in-silico predic-268 tions can be as reliable as the bioassays, if the compounds are close to the applicability 269 domain.
+This conclusion is also supported by our analysis of lazar lowest observed 270 effect level predictions, which are also similar to the experimental variability (Helma et 271 al. (2018)).
+272